-Today is World Environment Day and people, including corporates world-wide, are celebrating the United Nation’s principal vehicle to help encourage awareness and action for the protection of the environment.
-In an effort to reduce its environmental footprint, Vodacom is investing in energy efficiency and renewable energy, reducing waste and wastefulness, reducing its water footprint and implementing eco-friendly solutions at the core of its operations.
+In an effort to reduce its environmental footprint, Vodacom is investing in energy efficiency and renewable energy, reducing waste and wastefulness, reducing its water footprint, and implementing eco-friendly solutions at the core of its operations.

-- 92 percent of people worldwide do not breathe clean air
+- 92% of people worldwide do not breathe clean air

-- Air pollution costs the global economy $5 trillion every year in welfare costs
+- Air pollution costs the global economy US$5 trillion every year in welfare costs

 - 2016 was the warmest year on record

-- The theme for this year’s World Environment Day celebrations in South Africa is “Think.Eat.Save”, which is an anti-food waste and food loss campaign that encourages footprint reductions
+- The theme for this year’s World Environment Day celebrations in South Africa was “Think.Eat.Save”, which is an anti-food waste and food loss campaign that encourages footprint reductions

 - According to the United Nations Food and Agriculture Organization (FAO),1.3 million tonnes of food is wasted every year

 Climate change has become a serious problem that we can no longer ignore, which is why it's imperative every business do its part in reducing the impact on the environment.
 Watch this video to see how Vodacom is being climate-smart, and then take a look at three ways your business can also make an impact.

 1. Invest in renewable energy